 The flexible layout of materials on sand, including Hardscape’s Drainjoint permeable system, was another crucial factor for the sustainable approach to the design.
 Says Andy: “Hardscape’s Kellen paving material range have the right properties to meet all of these wishes and requirements, and the final result is splendid!”

 Hardscape’s sister company, IP Surfaces Ltd, manufactured the benches for 2 sections of The Strand.
 The 1st section included 10 benches each where the granite block arrived from the European quarry cut to size (Grey Montemuro granite in a flamed finish).
 Each block was a massive 1200mm x 2000mm x 300mm weighing in at 2 tonnes.

-IP Surfaces applied their skill sets and latest technology by using impact etching to create the black granite skate stoppers which were placed at the ends of the benches, sandblasting to create recesses for the bronze inlays as well as creating recesses for painting and creating further pictorial artwork.
+IP Surfaces applied their skill sets and latest technology by using impact etching to create the Crystal Black granite skate stoppers which were placed at the ends of the benches, sandblasting to create recesses for the bronze inlays as well as creating recesses for painting and creating further pictorial artwork.
 The bronze was waterjet-cut which was then inlaid into the benches, which included painting some of the recessed (sandblasted) artwork pieces.
 A further process of CNC routing to the front and back of the benches and finally fixing bronze skate stoppers to the corners of benches.
 The 2nd section included 8 benches with each following the same detail as the 1st section.

 We are delighted to all of the major highways elements required for Phase One of The Strand redesign are now complete.